awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-s3.md

 This finding informs you that a specific IAM entity in your AWS environment is making API calls designed to delete data in the listed S3 bucket by deleting the bucket itself\.
 This activity is suspicious because the way the IAM entity invoked the API was unusual\.
 For example, this IAM entity had no prior history of invoking this type of API, or the API was invoked from an unusual location\.

 #### <a name="impact-s3-objectdeleteunusual_remediation"></a>

 **Remediation recommendations:**

+If this activity is unexpected for the associated principal it may indicate the credentials have been exposed or your S3 permissions are not restrictive enough, see [Remediating a Compromised S3 Bucket](guardduty_remediate.md#compromised-s3)\.

+## Impact:S3/PermissionsModification\.Unusual<a name="impact-s3-permissionsmodificationunusual"></a>

+### An IAM entity invoked an API to modify permissions on one or more S3 resources\.<a name="impact-s3-permissionsmodificationunusual_description"></a>

+#### <a name="impact-s3-permissionsmodificationunusual_severity"></a>

+**Default severity: Medium\***

+**Note**
+This finding's default severity is Medium\.
+However, if the API is invoked using temporary AWS credentials that are created on an instance, the finding's severity is High\.

+#### <a name="impact-s3-permissionsmodificationunusual_full"></a>

+This finding informs you that an IAM entity is making API calls designed to modify the permissions on one or more buckets or objects in your AWS environment\.
+This action may be performed by an attacker to allow information to be shared outside of the account\.
+This activity is suspicious because the way the IAM entity invoked the API was unusual\.
+For example, this IAM entity had no prior history of invoking this type of API, or the API was invoked from an unusual location\.

+#### <a name="impact-s3-permissionsmodificationunusual_remediation"></a>

+**Remediation recommendations:**